 With chocolate sauce everyone automatically thinks that chocolate is necessary in the recipe.
-That it works differently and why Cocoa powder is much better, I'll show you with this recipe.
+That it works differently and why Cocoa powder* is the better choice, I'll show you with this recipe.
 With 5 simple ingredients have you in 10 minutes conjured up a delicious chocolate sauce.

 Just like Chocolate ice cream you reach the maximum possible chocolate flavor with pure cocoa powder.
-Because, if you look at it closely, chocolate is simply cocoa powder that has been provided with further additives.
-So why take this detour when you can buy pure chocolate essence the same way.
+Because when you get right down to it, chocolate is simply cocoa powder with additional additives.
+So why take this detour when you can buy the pure chocolate essence?

 Please make sure that you use pure cocoa powder, which can also be used for Baking and no powder for chocolate drinks, which contain far less cocoa and are already sugared.

 If you miss the milky taste in this recipe, I have another tip for you below.
 But please try this recipe first, because it might surprise you.

 Ingredients for the chocolate sauce